CultivateGames/MCMMOCredits/README.md

 # MCMMOCredits
-A modern MCMMO Credits plugin.
+A modern mcMMO Credits plugin.

 ## Requirements
 This plugin currently requires a Minecraft server with the following installed: Java 17, 1.19.2 Paper (and forks), mcMMO.